CoinCheung/BiSeNet/tis/README.md

 $ python -m pip install tritonclient[all]==2.15.0
 ```

-Then we can run the script:
+Then we can run the script for both http request and grpc request:
 ```
 $ cd BiSeNet/tis
-$ python client.py
+$ python client_http.py  # if you want to use http client
+$ python client_grpc.py  # if you want to use grpc client
 ```

 This would generate a result file named `res.jpg` in `BiSeNet/tis` directory.